Getting Started on VBA Programming in Microsoft® Excel

 Since programming and testing, once you get immersed in it, can make time fly, you will benefit from breaking down the overall task into manageable chunks.
 That way you can complete each chunk within a time slot that fits in with all your other work.

-In adopting this sort of approach, you have some control over your time management and you’re beginning to appreciate one of the advantages of structured programming.
+In adopting this sort of approach, you've some control over your time management and you're beginning to appreciate one of the advantages of structured programming.

 Planning